Cavalry: Imperial expansion

 Several of these formations are still active, though they now are armoured formations, for example the Guides Cavalry of Pakistan.

-The French Army maintained substantial cavalry forces in Algeria and Morocco from 1830 until the end of the Second World War.
+The French Army maintained substantial cavalry forces in Algeria and Morocco from 1830 until the end of World War II.
 Much of the Mediterranean coastal terrain was suitable for mounted action and there was a long established culture of horsemanship amongst the Arab and Berber inhabitants.
 The French forces included Spahis, Chasseurs d' Afrique, Foreign Legion cavalry and mounted Goumiers.
 Both Spain and Italy raised cavalry regiments from amongst the indigenous horsemen of their North African territories (see regulares, Italian Spahis and savari respectively).

-Imperial Germany employed mounted formations in South West Africa as part of the Schutztruppen (colonial army) garrisoning the territory.
+Imperial Germany employed mounted formations in South West Africa as part of the Schutztruppen (colonial army) garrisoning that territory.

 United States

 In the early American Civil War the regular United States Army mounted rifle, dragoon, and two existing cavalry regiments were reorganized and renamed cavalry regiments, of which there were six.
 Over a hundred other federal and state cavalry regiments were organized, but the infantry played a much larger role in many battles due to its larger numbers, lower cost per rifle fielded, and much easier recruitment.
 However, cavalry saw a role as part of screening forces and in foraging and scouting.
 The later phases of the war saw the Federal army developing a truly effective cavalry force fighting as scouts, raiders, and, with repeating rifles, as mounted infantry.
 The distinguished 1st Virginia Cavalry ranks as one of the most effectual and successful cavalry units on the Confederate side.
 Noted cavalry commanders included Confederate general J.E.B.
 Stuart, Nathan Bedford Forrest, and John Singleton Mosby (a.k.a.
 "The Grey Ghost") and on the Union side, Philip Sheridan and George Armstrong Custer.

 Post Civil War, as the volunteer armies disbanded, the regular army cavalry regiments increased in number from six to ten, among them Custer's U.S. 7th Cavalry Regiment of Little Bighorn fame, and the African-American U.S. 9th Cavalry Regiment and U.S. 10th Cavalry Regiment.
 The black units, along with others (both cavalry and infantry), collectively became known as the Buffalo Soldiers.
 According to Robert M. Utley: